jon-jacky/Piety/editors/edsel.md

 *ed* or *edda* command and then return immediately to display editing mode.
 This makes it easy to alternate display editing with commands.

+You will probably use *^Z* and *^X* frequently while display editing, because many useful operations are only available in commmand mode.
+For example, you must use one of these commands before you can enter a Python command or enter the Python shell.

 ## Display Editing Commands ##

 Display editing commands are bound to single control characters: hold